OpenWebAdvocacy/website/src/posts/how_apples_key_tactic_could_prevent_japans_smartphone_act_from_improving_browser_competition.md

 Crucially, this bill directly prohibits Apple’s long-standing ban on third-party browser engines on iOS.

-In July this year Japan’s Fair Trade Commission published the [Mobile Software Competition Act (MSCA) Guidelines](https://www.jftc.go.jp/file/MSCA_Guidelines_tentative_translation.pdf), which [clarifies how the Smartphone Act will be interpreted and enforced](https://open-web-advocacy.org/blog/japan-apple-must-lift-engine-ban-by-december/).
+In July 2025 Japan’s Fair Trade Commission published the [Mobile Software Competition Act (MSCA) Guidelines](https://www.jftc.go.jp/file/MSCA_Guidelines_tentative_translation.pdf), which [clarifies how the Smartphone Act will be interpreted and enforced](https://open-web-advocacy.org/blog/japan-apple-must-lift-engine-ban-by-december/).
 In particular, for designated providers such as Apple:

 * **Banning browser engines is prohibited, as are actions “preventing” their adoption.**
 * There must be **functionally equivalent API access** for 3rd parties, subject to justifiable measures.
 * It must be **easy to change the default settings** of the operating system.
 * **A choice screen for browsers** must be provided **“promptly after the first activation”**.

-**The act came into full effect on the 18th of December this year**.
+**The act came into full effect on the 18th of December 2025**.

 We’d like to extend our gratitude to the extensive work over many years by the [HDMC](https://www.kantei.go.jp/jp/singi/digitalmarket/index_e.html) (Headquarters for Digital Market Competition), [JFTC](https://www.jftc.go.jp/en/) (Japan Fair Trade Commission) and others in improving browser, browser engine and web app competition.